 The common theme with both of these success factors is that your social media updates need to be noteworthy and share-worthy.
 When people look at your social pages for the first time, are they going to look at your last few updates and think these are insights or entertainment that they'd like to see more of?
 Or are they going to look at them and think they're too promotional and commercially driven?
-The answer here impacts both whether people will sign up to get more of your updates - and whether they'll start regularly resharing your posts once they do start regularly seeing them.
+The answer here impacts both whether people will sign up to get more of your updates - and whether they'll start regularly resharing your posts and commenting on them once they do start regularly seeing them.

 Now let's be clear here.
 Unless your company is selling $10 bills for $5 each, your promotional messages are unlikely to be so compelling that people will be queuing up to follow you and to receive a stream of these from you each day.
 They're also unlikely to be offers that people instinctively want to reshare with their networks.
 So do away with the constant promotions in your social media stream (run these as paid promotions instead if you need them in your business).

 So we've figured out some key ingredients for ensuring our profiles stand a chance of becoming well known.
 But how do we also become liked?
 This part should be simple - although many businesses struggle with it!